Sally Thomas: Magistrate and beyond

-Thomas and her husband Ted Rowe relocated to Darwin in 1978 after she was appointed as a Magistrate.
+Thomas and her husband Ted Rowe relocated to Darwin in 1978 after she was appointed a Magistrate.
 She was appointed Chief Magistrate in 1986 and held that position until she was appointed to the Supreme Court bench in 1992.
 Thomas retired on 6 August 2009.

 She was President of the Australian Stipendiary Magistrates Association from 1988 to 1990.

 She has a strong interest in the tertiary education of Territorians and was Deputy Chairman of the Northern Territory College of Queensland University and then a Member of the then Northern Territory University Council from 1989 to 2003.
 In 2003 the Northern Territory University changed its name and became part of the expanded Charles Darwin University.
 She was appointed to the Council of Charles Darwin University and elected Deputy Chancellor, and she was appointed Chancellor of the University on 1 January 2010.
 Upon the completion of her second term as Chancellor, she announced Neil Balnaves would succeed her as Chancellor of the University.

 Her career has not been limited to the judicial system, she was Chair of the Northern Territory Legal Aid Commission from 1990 to 1996, Chair of the Northern Territory Winston Churchill Fellowship Committee from 1992 to 2004 and in 2004 she was appointed Deputy National Chair Fellowship, of the Winston Churchill Memorial Trust.

 In June 2000 she was appointed a Member of the Order of Australia for her service to the community, particularly through the Northern Territory Winston Churchill Memorial Fellowship Committee, to tertiary education, and to the law.
 She continues to hold an interest in these fields.